 3. Who gets paid more - a UI/UX designer or a web designer?

-A web designer gets paid more than UI/UX, designer because it is an umbrella term for both UI and UX.
+A web designer gets paid more than a UI/UX designer because it is an umbrella term for both UI and UX.
 Web designers have more knowledge, skills, and experience than UI/UX designers.
 In addition, web development is today one of the most in-demand skills in the development industry.

 4. What language is best for UI design?